kubernetes/community/contributors/design-proposals/node/topology-manager.md

 # Challenges

-* Testing the NUMA Manager in a continuous integration environment depends on cloud infrastructure to expose multi-node NUMA topologies to guest virtual machines.
+* Testing the Topology Manager in a continuous integration environment depends on cloud infrastructure to expose multi-node topologies to guest virtual machines.
-* Implementing the `GetNUMAHints()` interface may prove challenging.
+* Implementing the `GetTopologyHints()` interface may prove challenging.

 # Limitations